-The Head teacher Anna Froggatt has overall responsibility for the policy and its implementation and liaising with the Governing body, parents/carers, LA (Local Authority), and outside agencies.
+The Head teacher (insert name here) has overall responsibility for the policy and its implementation and liaising with the Governing body, parents/carers, LA (Local Authority), and outside agencies.

 Safeguarding is the responsibility of all however all staff, parents/carers and pupils need to be aware of who to report to and how to report any safeguarding concerns.
-The Designated Safeguarding Leads (DSL) and their Deputy/Deputies in our school are Anna Froggatt, Lorraine Whistler, Liz Moore and Rob Gritt.
+The Designated Safeguarding Lead/Leads (DSL) and their Deputy/Deputies in our school is/are (insert names).

-The nominated Governor with responsibility for child-on-child abuse is Richard Henderson.
+The nominated Governor with responsibility for child-on-child abuse is (insert name).